brikis98/ping-play/README.md

 This is a standard [Play Framework](http://www.playframework.com/) app, built on Play 2.3.3.
 To run it, [install Play](http://www.playframework.com/download) and do `activator run`.

+# Running with Docker

+As an experiment, I've packaged this app up as a [Docker](https://www.docker.com/) container with all dependencies already downloaded and the code already compiled.
+If you have Docker installed, this can save you time in how long the container takes to start.

+Instructions:

+1. `git clone` this repository
+2. Run `docker run -it -v /path/to/ping-play/:/app:rw -p 80:9000 brikis98/ping-play:v1`
+3. You should now be in the Play console.
+Use the `~run` command to start the app.

 # More info

 * Composable and Streamable Play Apps: [slides](http://www.slideshare.net/brikis98/composable-and-streamable-play-apps), [video](https://www.youtube.com/watch?v=4b1XLka0UIw)